-- 1. In the Time Function menu, short press $\blacktriangle$ or $\blacksquare$ to select Peak/Valley Hold. - 2.
-Short press $\boxed{\Box}$ to enter the setup menu. - 3.
-Select Enable and short press $\boxed{=}$ to turn on the peak/valley hold. - 4.
-Select Mode and short press $\boxed{=}$ to switch.
+1. In the Time Function menu, short press \blacktriangle or $\mathbf{\nabla}$ to select Peak/Valley Hold.

+2. Short press $\boxed{=}$ to enter the setup menu.

+3. Select Enable and short press $\boxed{=}$ to turn on the peak/valley hold.

+4. Select Mode and short press $\boxed{=}$ to switch.

-Peak/Valley Hold Description Peak Hold Represents the highest measured temperature value.
+Peak/Valley Hold Description Peak Hold When target temperature reaches its highest value, the device outputs this value within a designated time interval.
 Peak temperature measurement is suitable for measuring moving targets: When fast moving targets are measured, the passing duration through the detection area is short, e.g., less than 1s, the highest temperature needs to be measured.
 More accurate measurements can be obtained in this way.
 Peak Hold can also be used to measure the temperature of metal solutions or liquids.
-Valley Hold Measures the lowest temperature value.
+Valley Hold When target temperature reaches its lowest value, the device outputs this value within a designated time interval.